arjanassink1978/ai-agent/README.md

    ```bash
    npm install
    ```
-3. Start the development server (this will also start the MCP server):
+3. Start the development server:
    ```bash
    npm run dev
    ```
-4. The frontend will start on `http://localhost:3000` and the MCP server on port 3001
+4. The frontend will start on `http://localhost:3000`

 ### Using the Coding Buddy Feature